uas-at-ucla/auvsi-suas-2021/server/README.md

 # Intermediary Server
-This server acts as a middleman for the drone, ground station, and interops server.
+This HTTP server acts as a middleman for the drone, ground station, and interops server.
 ```
              drone
                ^